en flag +1 214 306 68 37

 From now on there are two ways to go:

 Fixed Budget/Price.
 If you have a clear list of requirements and no time on your hands, it might be a good idea to let the supplier handle the project in its entirety.
-This way you will get the expected result with minimum involvement form your side.
+This way you will get the expected result with minimum involvement from your side.

 This method is good for small and middle-sized projects, when you know exactly what you want.
 So, a technical specification is a key to success.